 According to Forbes, employees spend approximately 2.5 hours a day reading, writing, and responding to emails--not ideal use of their time.
 Additionally, research has shown that poor communication now costs companies a total of $37 billion each and every year.
 The situation--and the challenge--only become worse when attempting to communicate with remote teams.

 Modern HR solutions now offer a better way to communicate with remote teams, all in one platform.
 For example, our Workmates platform gives each employee a centralized, personalized newsfeed and group channels, so they will always receive the information they need.
 Or, if they have any questions, they can instantly connect to a manager or team member using chat, email, text, or call.
+You could also engage in remote team-building games.

 Did you know that 67% of remote employees wish they had more access to work-related training?
 Unfortunately, the COVID-19 crisis has only made this situation worse.